Nicaragua Travel Advice

 Threat level: Medium–High

 Since April 2018, there has been a situation of political unrest including rioting that has resulted in a number of deaths.
-The general travel advice for all visitors to Nicaragua is to remain vigilant, avoid any large political gatherings, monitor local news sources for any planned demonstrations and to avoid these at all costs.
+The general travel advice for Nicaragua is to remain vigilant, avoid any large political gatherings, monitor local news sources for any planned demonstrations and to avoid these at all costs.

 Violent crime in Nicaragua is on the rise but there is no real terrorist threat in the country.
 The country faces many difficulties with the drugs both at a street level and in the international drugs trade for trafficking drugs north to Honduras destine further on to the United States of America.

 According to the World Bank, Nicaragua is “maintaining growth levels above the average for Latin America”, but despite this unemployment is high in some regions which adds to the social issues that the country as a whole is facing.

 English is spoken in most major hotels but is not widely exercised in the country.
-It is advised to learn a few Spanish phrases prior to travel.
+General travel advice for Nicaragua is that it is advised to learn a few Spanish phrases prior to travel.

 Intelligent Protection International Limited provides Executive Protection services in the Central America.
 If you are interested in these services, please visit: Bodyguards in Central America.